-Prep your skin with a gentle face cleanser.
+Cleanse your skin.
 Rinse thoroughly and pat dry.

-Get your DIY dermablade.
-Small, single-blade razors, like the ones made by Tinkle, are the easiest to use for dermaplaning.
+Use small, single-blade razors, like the ones made by Tinkle.
+These types of razors are easier to use for dermaplaning.

 Generally, peach fuzz is thickest around the jaw, neck, and upper lip, so I recommend focusing on those areas first.

-Be gentle.
-Keeping the blade relatively parallel to the skin is what you want to do — obviously, don’t cut into the flesh.
+Keep the blade relatively parallel to the skin.
+And be careful not to cut into the flesh.

-Don’t dermablade over acne breakouts or other inflamed skin.
-Did I mention be gentle?
+Don’t dermablade over acne breakouts or inflamed skin.

 Check your work with a magnified mirror in natural light.
 Go over any parts of your cheeks, chin, upper lip, or neck that are still fuzzy.

 Treat nicks by covering them with a protective layer of Vaseline or Aquaphor.

-Follow up with a rich moisturizer.
+Follow up with a moisturizer.
 One with hyaluronic acid is especially good for water retention, helping your skin look bright and plump.

 At the end of the day, dermaplaning isn’t a skin routine necessity, so whether or not you choose to dermaplane is a personal preference.
 At the same time, the results of regular dermaplaning — either at-home or at the salon — won’t compare to a good skincare regime that includes regular sunscreen application and the wisdom of dermatology.
 When you sign up for Curology, you’re paired with your own licensed dermatology provider to bring the expertise straight to you.
 Sign up for a free trial and choose the complete set or just a bottle of prescription cream for $4.95 to cover the cost of shipping and handling.*